sapegin/washingcode-book/manuscript/Avoid_comments.md

 }
 ```

-In any case it’s your responsibility to ask _why_ as many times as necessary.
+In any case it’s our responsibility to ask _why_ as many times as necessary.

+Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.
+See more in the [Avoid conditons](#avoid-conditions) chapter.

+---

+Start thinking about:

+- Replacing a comment with a function with a meaningful name.
+- Removing comments that don’t add anything that’s not already in the code.
+- Asking why documented requirement or decision exists in the first place.